bahmanang/bahmanang.github.io/_pages/publications.md

 7\. [_"Optimal Trading of a Basket of Futures Contracts,"_](http://arxiv.org/abs/1910.04943) with Tim Leung, _Annals of Finance_, 16(2):253–280, 2020.

-6\. [_"Predictable forward utility: the binomial case,"_](http://arxiv.org/abs/1611.04494) with Thaleia Zariphopoulou and Xun Yu Zhou, _SIAM Journal on Control and Optimization_, 58(1):327–347, 2020.
+6\. [_"Predictable Forward Performance Processes: The Binomial Case,"_](http://arxiv.org/abs/1611.04494) with Thaleia Zariphopoulou and Xun Yu Zhou, _SIAM Journal on Control and Optimization_, 58(1):327–347, 2020.

 5\. [_"Optimal Dynamic Basis Trading,"_](https://arxiv.org/abs/1809.05961) with Tim Leung, _Annals of Finance_, 15(3):307-335, 2019.